obsidianmd/obsidian-developer-docs/en/Community directory/Manage your plugin or theme.md

 After each release, the directory scans your `manifest.json`, GitHub release assets, and source code, and verifies that the build matches what's committed.
 Results are grouped into sections covering the manifest, the release assets, the source code, and build verification, and each result is rated as an error, a warning, a recommendation, or a pass.

-Address any error-level items in your repository, then publish a new release to trigger a fresh review.
+Address any items in your repository, then publish a new release to trigger a fresh review.
 To force an immediate recheck instead of waiting for the periodic check, open the **...** menu and select **Request review**.

 > [!tip] Warnings don't block your submission, but we recommend addressing them where you can.